 Egale Centre will further distinguish itself from other shelters by incorporating the proven counselling services of Egale Youth Outreach, which has now been operating for over two years.
 In April 2014, Egale opened this crisis intervention and housing stabilization program to immediately begin addressing the needs of Toronto’s homeless LGBTIQ2S youth.
 The lessons learned from Egale Youth Outreach have helped shape the core of Egale Centre’s approach, design and operating plan.

-Egale Centre is expected to open its doors in fall 2017.
+Egale Centre is expected to open its doors in early 2019.

 “It is tremendously exciting to see so many distinguished voices and organizations coming together in support of Egale Centre.
 This is a one-of-a-kind project that will fundamentally transform and improve the support services available to LGBTQI2S youth in Toronto.
 On behalf of Egale, I would like to extend my sincerest gratitude and appreciation to all who have contributed toward this important project.”